Release-Engineering-Group-13/model-service/README.md

     docker-compose up
     ```
 3. Go to localhost:8080/apidocs
-4. Click try it out button, then execute
+4. Click "try it out button", then "execute"

 ## TODOS:
 - docker-compose should not be in this repo but in operations along with corresponding instructions.